nickkolok/cubic-spline/README.md

+## Disclaimer

+This library is a fork of [cubic-spline](https://www.npmjs.com/package/cubic-spline).
+The only intent of the fork is to get the library work in a browser out-of-the-box.
+A [pull request](https://github.com/morganherlocker/cubic-spline/pull/19) has been sent to upstream;
+if and when it is merged, you will perhaps prefer the upstream version.

 # cubic-spline

 A slight modification of [Ivan Kuckir's cubic spline implementation](http://blog.ivank.net/interpolation-with-cubic-splines.html), cubic-spline guesses the value of y for any x value on a line.
 This is helpful for smoothing line graphs.